pradhyumna186/pradhyumna186/README.md

-# Hi there, I'm Pradhyumna! �
+# Hi there, I'm Pradhyumna!

-**Graduate Student | AI/ML Researcher | Full-Stack Developer**
+**Graduate Student | Full-Stack Developer**

 I'm passionate about building scalable solutions that bridge the gap between cutting-edge AI research and real-world applications.
-Currently pursuing my Master's in Computer Science at the University of Florida with a focus on AI/ML optimization and system architecture.
+Currently pursuing my Master's in Computer Science at the University of Florida with a focus on microservice system architecture and AI/ML integration to deliver scalable solutions.

 ##  About Me

--  Currently working on **AI-powered applications** and **scalable system architectures**
+-  Currently a Software Engineer Intern at SuperStars Inc**
 -  MS Computer Science @ University of Florida (GPA: 3.93) - Dec 2025
--  Specializing in **LLM optimization**, **machine learning**, and **full-stack development**
+-  Specializing in **full-stack development**, **LLM optimization** and **machine learning**
--  Based in Gainesville, FL
 -  Passionate about solving complex problems through innovative technology solutions

 ##  Tech Stack